Aliases for LIN28A Gene

 GeneCards Summary for LIN28A Gene

-LIN28A (Lin-28 Homolog A (C. Elegans)) is a Protein Coding gene.
-Diseases associated with LIN28A include embryonal tumor with multilayered rosettes and central nervous system primitive neuroectodermal neoplasm.
-Among its related pathways are Developmental Biology and Cardiac Progenitor Differentiation.
-GO annotations related to this gene include nucleic acid binding and mRNA binding.
+LIN28A (Lin-28 Homolog A) is a Protein Coding gene.
+Diseases associated with LIN28A include Central Nervous System Primitive Neuroectodermal Neoplasm and Atypical Teratoid Rhabdoid Tumor.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Transcriptional regulation of pluripotent stem cells.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and mRNA binding.
 An important paralog of this gene is LIN28B.

 UniProtKB/Swiss-Prot Summary for LIN28A Gene